“It depends on the context.”

 Across both scenarios, the AIs demonstrate a clear utilitarian bent.
 They count outcomes, weigh harms, and consistently choose the option that produces the best consequences.
 When Claude expresses anguish about the trolley problem, it’s not reconsidering the decision—it’s adding emotional color to a conclusion already reached through utilitarian calculus.

 This makes sense from a training perspective.
 Modern AI systems are optimized through reinforcement learning from human feedback (RLHF)—a fundamentally consequentialist process.
 They learn to produce outputs that maximize positive responses and minimize negative ones.
-The math is baked in.

 The Missing Virtue